laurinius/MSFSTrafficService/README.md

 **Inbuilt-Multiplayer traffic is not supported at the moment.** The data needed for that is not exposed via SimConnect.

+## Known Issues
+* There can be issues when the app is running multiple times at the same time, including sim crashes.
+Make sure you don't have it already running (check tray if you minimize to tray) before starting.
+Im looking into preventing a consecutive start.

 ## Usage
 Download and unzip the latest release [here](https://github.com/laurinius/MSFSTrafficService/releases/latest) and run `MSFSTrafficService.exe`.
 The webservice starts automatically with the app by default, but this can be disabled with the Auto-Run checkbox.